UTAustinSPS/data-analysis/data_analysis/_sources/syllabus.rst

 -----------------------------------------
 Your first goal this week is to read the data in **single.txt** which has points (x,y) in CSV format.
 Express this data graphically.
 From what type of distribution might this have arisen?
-(refer to the textbook’s appendix if you aren’t familiar with distribution functions)
+(refer to the textbook's appendix if you aren't familiar with distribution functions)

 Fit this distribution function to your data, and plot the data and function on the same graph.
 Do you think you were right?
 Use an appropriate statistical test for the function to determine